orchetect/PrefsKit/README.md

 ```

 > [!NOTE]
 > Mutating storage directly does not inherit the `@Observable` behavior of `@Pref`-defined keys, which inherently means this type of access cannot be used in a SwiftUI Binding.
-For these reasons it is ideal for the prefs schema contain root-level preference keys that are known at compile time where possible.
+For these reasons it is ideal that the prefs schema contain root-level preference keys that are known at compile time where possible.

 ### Using Actors